drunkONdata/Multaja/README.md

   <img src="images/space_apps.png" width="350" title="NASA SpaceApps 2018 - Seattle ">
 </p>

-### Project Solution
+### Our Project
+Multaja', the Arabic word for 'refuge', 'shelter' & 'sanctuary', is the name of our project.
 Utilize an ensemble of various machine learning techniques including K-means clustering, open vision and time series forecasting to quantify & predict number of structures and infer populations at a refugee camp.
+Governments, NGOs and other aid agencies can now allocate resources more accurately with less down-time.

 Our solution is:

 * Scalable to other settlements
-* Sensitive to the local geography & climate
+* Sensitive to the local geography, climate & geo-political situation
 * Can be adapted to be easily understandable for residents, humanitarians, policy makers, scientists, and others who are committed to the welfare of vulnerable populations

 ### Scope
 Rukban, Syria - At the northeastern corner Jordan, at the joint border of Syria and Iraq, there is a refugee camp in dire need of aid.
 It is often referred to as the most desperate settlement of Syrian refugees.
 Due to its remoteness, but also due to the Jordanian government’s desire to restrict refugee access.

 ### Modeling
 Satellite imagery was taken from the Sentinel-2 dataset.
 For the initial analysis the image below was used:

 ![Rukban](images/rukban.png)